alexteghipco/brainSurfer/README.md

 # Getting started
 1) Plop all of these files in any directory you want and add them to your path in matlab (include the subdirectories; e.g. using genpath(addpath(''))).
 Edit stuff at your own peril!
-2) Type 'brainSurfer' into matlab to display GUI.
-Most functionality is contained within the plotUnderlay and plotOverlay functions so you can use them to write your own scripts.
+2) Type 'brainSurfer' into matlab to display the main GUI.
+Most functionality is contained within the plotUnderlay.m and plotOverlay.m functions in the ./scripts directory so you can use them to write your own scripts without using the GUI.

 - *Note that importing data from volume space requires the installation of an additional repository and the updating of a single line in a brainSurfer script (see first FAQ)*